awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-ssm-agent.md

 # Troubleshooting SSM Agent<a name="troubleshooting-ssm-agent"></a>

-If you experience problems running operations on your managed instances, there might be a problem with SSM Agent\.
+If you experience problems running operations on your managed instances, there might be a problem with AWS Systems Manager Agent \(SSM Agent\)\.
 Use the following information to help you view SSM Agent log files and troubleshoot the agent\.

 **Topics**
 + [SSM Agent is out of date](#ssm-agent-out-of-date)